lpantano/mypubs/post/mirqc_with_bcbio.md

 ## Conclusion
 We can conclude that the current analysis has a reliable quantification and specificity of miRNAs and other small RNA molecules.What's more, it helps with the downstream analysis creating a complete _Rmd_ template that covers the most important section of small RNA studies.
-I am currently implementing post-processing steps of the tDRmapper output to allow an easy differential expression or sample clustering in downstream analysis.
+I am currently implementing post-processing steps of the [tDRmapper](https://github.com/sararselitsky/tDRmapper) (analysis of tRNAs) output to allow an easy differential expression or clustering in downstream analysis.
 In the future, I would like to implement [proTRAC](http://sourceforge.net/p/protrac/home/Home/) for the analysis of piRNAs.

 # Thanks
 * [Harvard T.H.
 Chan School of Public Health](http://bioinformatics.sph.harvard.edu)